auth0/docs/articles/quickstart/native/ios-swift/03-user-sessions.md

 ### Audience

-You will also need to change your audience to the [API Audience identifier](https://manage.auth0.com/#/apis) for the Management API.
+You will also need to change your audience to the [API Identifier](https://manage.auth0.com/#/apis) for the Management API.
 The default identifier is `https://${account.namespace}/api/v2/`

 ### Login